Kong/docs.konghq.com/app/_hub/kong-inc/prometheus/index.md

   protocols: ["http", "https", "tcp", "tls"]
   dbless_compatible: yes
   dbless_explanation: |
-    The database will always be reported as “reachable” in prometheus with db-less.
+    The database will always be reported as “reachable” in prometheus with DB-less.

 ---